WalletWasabi/WalletWasabi/README.md

 ![](https://i.imgur.com/4tazbiF.png)

-Note that [Wasabi Wallet 2.0](https://blog.wasabiwallet.io/wasabi-wallet-2/) is in the works, which means some code you may want to work on is about to be obsolated.
+Note that [Wasabi Wallet 2.0](https://blog.wasabiwallet.io/wasabi-wallet-2/) is in the works, which means some code you may want to work on is about to be obsoleted.
 The most affected code is the UI and CoinJoin parts.

 For more information, please check out the [Wasabi Documentation](https://docs.wasabiwallet.io), an archive of knowledge about the nuances of Bitcoin privacy and how to use Wasabi.